 If the leased property is registered in the Land Book, the agreement must also be recorded with the Land Book in order to be enforceable against any subsequent owner; otherwise, the subsequent owner may terminate the lease.
 For properties not registered, the agreement must have a certified date prior to that of the transfer in order for the lease to be enforceable against any subsequent owner.

 In principle, the development agreement concluded between an investor and a contractor provides for three possible options to price a construction project:

-It is worth mentioning that additional costs must be considered by the investor/developer, which may be caused by obtaining all the necessary legal permits required to start construction (eg, building permit).
+It is worth mentioning that additional costs must be considered by the investor/developer, as may be caused by obtaining all the necessary legal permits required to start construction (eg, building permit).